-Are you aware that most HR managers give each resume only about a 6-second glance over before discarding it?
+Are you aware that most HR managers give each resume only about a 6-second look before discarding it?

 Ask yourself: Do you really want the HR manager to spend those valuable six seconds distracted by your appearance?

-Instead, direct the HR manager’s focus towards your hard-earned work experience and accomplishments, and impress them with your abilities instead.
+Instead, direct the HR manager’s focus towards your work experience and accomplishments, and impress them with your hard and soft skills.

-Generally speaking, any picture you include should be professionally-taken, and clearly shows what you look like.
+Generally speaking, any picture you include should be professionally-taken, and clearly show what you look like.

 Professional Photo Dos and Don’ts